 Ryzen 7 1800X vs Xeon E5-2690 v3 comparison

 With info from our database, we find that the Xeon E5-2690 v3 has significantly more cores with 12 cores whereas the Ryzen 7 1800X has 8 cores.
 It also has more threads than the Ryzen 7 1800X.
 With our hardware info, we find that the Ryzen 7 1800X has a slightly higher clock speed than the Xeon E5-2690 v3.
+Also, the Ryzen 7 1800X has a slightly higher turbo speed.
 A Ryzen 7 1800X CPU outputs less heat than a Xeon E5-2690 v3 CPU because of its slightly lower TDP.
 This measures the amount of heat they output and can be used to estimate power consumption.

 The more cores a CPU has, the better the overall performance will be in parallel workloads such as multitasking.
 Many CPUs have more threads than cores, this means that each physical core is split into multiple logical cores, making them more efficient.
 Indeed, the Ryzen 7 1800X has more threads than cores.
 Each physical core is split into multiple threads.